People

 Academic History

-• Bogdanich was awarded the Pulitzer Prize in 1988 for his stories about faulty tests in American medical laboratories.
+• In 1988, while a reporter for The Wall Street Journal, Bogdanich won the Pulitzer Prize for Specialized Reporting for reporting about faulty testing in American medical laboratories.

 • In 1979, 1994, 2002 and 2004, Bogdanich won the George Polk Award, given for special achievement in journalism.